JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 ### Step 5: Process the message

-Similarly to the layers in the API, we will split the `MessageHandlers` / `Processor` from the main worker.
+Similarly to the distinct layers in the API, we will split the `MessageHandlers` / `Processor` from the main worker.
 This is to separate different concerns and help unit testing.
-The Handler does not care which queuing technology is chosen, it could be SQS or another, this will not change the behavior when processing the content of the messages.
+The Handler does not care which queuing technology is chosen, it could be SQS or another, this will not change the behaviour when processing the content of the messages.

 1. Create a folder `Handlers`
 2. Create an interface `IMessageHandler` and a class `MessageHandler` implement the interface (both public)